B. Check Engine Light (MIL)

 If this does not resolve the issue, or if the check engine light is illuminated, a more severe emissions failure may exist, requiring hands-on diagnosis by a smog check certified smog repair center.

-How to erase trouble codes and turn off the check engine light
+How to erase trouble codes and turn off the check engine light using the battery disconnect method.

 If you're performing this procedure to pass an emissions test when the check engine light, malfunction indicator lamp or service engine soon light is on or illuminated, read on and in detail to learn how the check engine light reset procedure works.
 The check engine light reset procedure applies to all vehicles.